kens1965/ELK-Stack-Project/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because it is extremely easy to use.
 Through the use of Playbooks, multiple machines can be configured with a single command once the Playbook is created.

-The playbook implements the following tasks:
+The ansible-playbook install-elk.yml implements the following tasks:
 -- Installs docker.io, the engine that is used to run the containers.
 -- Installs Python3-pip, the package that is used to install Python software.
 -- Downloads the docker container and configures it to start on ports 5601, 9200 and 5044.